UltimateSoftware/elasticsearch-repository-swift/README.md

 | repository_swift.short_operation_timeout     | timeout for short operations (like writing a small blob, deleting, or listing) (default 30s), must include unit suffix, like ms, s, m.
 | repository_swift.long_operation_timeout      | timeout for long operations (like writing of multi-Gig data stream) (default 600 s), must include unit suffix, like ms, s, m.
 | repository_swift.snapshot_timeout            | timeout of taking a snapshot in minutes (default 360m), must include unit suffix, like ms, s, m.
-| repository_swift.stream_read                 | true (default) or false.
-Reduce memory footprint on restore, at the expense of not being able to retry reads on failure
 | repository_swift.stream_write                | true or false (default).
 Reduce memory footprint on snapshot, at the expense of not writing concurrently

 ## To debug in Eclipse